ilham-dev/React-Native-Exomatik-App/README.md

+# Exomatik App

-# React native login, signup pages, Home Page.
+## React native login, signup pages, Home Page, and Member.

 Make sure android studio and emulator must me installed in your pc and all the path variables must be set properly.